abinj/OpenNLP_Examples/README.md

 6. Parser

+##Sentence Detector
+    Sentence detector is for detecting sentence boundaries.

+    The trained openNLP model "en-sent.bin" used for this.

+##Tokenizer
+    Tokens are usually words which are separated by space, but there are exceptions.
+    For example, "isn't" gets split into "is" and "n't, since it is a a brief format of "is not".

+    The trained openNLP model "en-token.bin" used for this operation.

 NOTES : All the required trained models are included in this repo, only need to provide proper path to the files.